lpan/lpan.github.io/_posts/2017-07-08-react-and-friends.md

 React truly revolutionized modern UI development.
 Instead of imperially mutating the View based on the newly arrived data, React enables us to declare the View as a function of state `V = f(state)`.
-In React terms, we call those functions `f: State -> View` *components* and thanks to the nature of *functions*, we are able to compose them and eventually structure our complex UI as a Tree.
+In React terms, we call those functions *components* and thanks to the nature of *functions*, we are able to compose them and eventually structure our complex UI as a Tree.
 Additionally, we can do neat things such as high order functions on our components (remember, components are functions!!), react-redux's `connect` is a perfect example.

 React claims itself to be a library but not a framework.
 I totally agree with this claim as all it does is providing an unopinionated API so that we can